This Tip explores the ADKAR model of change management that offers a framework for understanding and managing individual change.

 Desire to change is influenced by the nature of the change and WIIFM, the organizational context for the change, an employee’s personal situation, and personal values and motivators.

-Managers often tell employees what they need to do and when they need to do it, but they rarely tell them why it’s important.
-If we want employees to buy in to a change, they need to understand that there is a problem and be convinced or at least accept that the change is the necessary and appropriate solution.
+Managers often tell employees what they need to do and when they need to do it.
+HOwever, they rarely tell them why it’s important.
+If we want employees to buy in to a change, they need to understand that there is a problem.
+They also need to be convinced or at least accept that the change is the necessary and appropriate solution.

 Knowledge is built through effective training and education programs, job aids, one-on-one coaching, and user groups and forums.